Table of Contents

 What is Jewelry Virtual Try-On?

-Like other try-on technology, the jewelry virtual try-on is a feature that allows shoppers to try on jewelry products using any camera-equipped devices.
+Like other try-on technology, the jewelry virtual try-on is a feature that allows shoppers to try on jewelry products using any camera-equipped device.
 With the help of Augmented Reality (AR), this feature helps them contextually visualize how a certain product would look on them before making a purchase.
 It’s an AR alternative to the in-store jewelry shopping experience.

 Make no mistake though.
-Virtual try-ons have existed long before the pandemic, but the recent turn of events in the public health department has accelerated the adoption of this technology; thus, making it one of the most essential technology for many retailers.
+Virtual try-ons have existed long before the pandemic, but the recent turn of events in the public health department has accelerated the adoption of this technology; thus, making it one of the most essential technologies for many retailers.

 The 2019 Nielsen Global Survey on AR was proof of shoppers’ pre-existing interest in this technology.
 As the figure showed and under the assumption that this option would be available to them in the next two years, 51% of polled global shoppers were willing to use AR (and VR) to assess products before buying.
 Meanwhile, in June 2020, 21% of different American businesses had planned to invest in AR (or VR) technology for their online store, up from 8% in the first quarter of the same year.
 The first figure manifested the craving of many shoppers for immersive, real-life experiences without investing a lot of time and effort to get them, while the latter depicted the direct response of retailers to the demand.